smizell/restfuljson/index.md

 it's used to link to documentation with `docs_url` (which is an example of a way to point to documentation from within a response).

-The API provider SHOULD document what these link keys mean, any actions related to them, and reference the documentation in the response.
+The API provider SHOULD document what these links mean, any actions related to them, and reference the documentation in the response.

 ## Usage and Guidelines